Chia-Network/chia-dev-guides/guides/cat/cat-creation-tutorial.md

 With one XCH, you can issue 1 billion CATs.
 The face value of these tokens could be zero, or multiple XCH, or anywhere in between.
 This value is decided by the market -- it's worth whatever someone is willing to pay for it.
 The value of the tokens has nothing to do with the underlying XCH, other than their 1000-mojo melt value.

-These concepts are discussed in greater detail in our [CAT standard](https://docs.chia.net/cats#valuation).
+These concepts are discussed in greater detail in our [CAT primitive page](https://docs.chia.net/cats#valuation).

 ---